asalber/asalber.github.io/office/excel/manual/formulas.md

 </div>
 &nbsp;

 ## Logical functions
 Logical functions are very useful to make decisions.

 ### If function
 The most important logical function is the `IF` functions, that checks whether a condition is met and returns a value if is true or another value if is false.
 Its syntax is `IF(condition;true_value;false_value)`, where *condition* is the logical condition to test, *true_value* is the returned value if the condition is true, and *false_value* is the returned value if the condition is false.

 In the logical condition expression you use logical operators like equal `=`, not equal `<>`, greater `>`, less, `<`, greater or equal `>=`, less or equal `<=`, etc. In the true or false value you can put numbers, text with double quotes dates, cell references or other formulas.

-**Example** The next animation shows how to decide if students pass or don't pass a course depending on whether the average grade is greater than or equal to 5.
+**Example** The next animation shows how to use the IF function to decide if students pass or don't pass a course depending on whether the average grade is greater than or equal to 5.

 <div style="text-align:center">
 <img src="img/example_function_if.gif" width="800px" alt="example of the if function" />